PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

 The git push command needs an user name and the password because it does not allow everyone to push and modify the repository.
-The rest of the message can be ignored for now.
-Figure :ref:`figure-gitpush` shows the typical workflow of using github: Use git push to modify the remote repository after several git commit commands creating new versions on the local repository.
+The rest of the message can be ignored for now. :numref:`figure-gitpush` shows the typical workflow of using github: Use git push to modify the remote repository after several git commit commands creating new versions on the local repository.